MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/main.md

 Review roles and assign roles based on responsibility.

-- **Automation Project Admin**: Maintains the configuration data in the Automation Kit and maps automation projects to environments.
+- **Automation Project Admin**: Maintains the configuration data in the automation kit and maps automation projects to environments.

 - **Automation Project Contributor**: Generates or requests new automation projects.